mhassan2/splunk-n-box/README.md

 ##Note:
 There are few optional items (open source) are not part of my work.
-I added the to the container build for troubleshooting.; it’s up to you if you want to install those items.
-You may want to include them to keep the container footprint small.
+I added them to the container build for troubleshooting,it’s up to you if you want to install them.
+You may want to exclude them to keep the container footprint small.

 -[screenfetch](http://tuxtweaks.com/2013/12/install-screenfetch-linux/)  : banner screen show host info at ssh login